Robert Nugent Lynch: Priesthood

-On May 13, 1978, Lynch was ordained a priest by Archbishop Edward Anthony McCarthy for the Archdiocese of Miami in Charleston.
+On May 13, 1978, Lynch was ordained a priest at the Cathedral of Saint Mary in Miami, Florida, by Archbishop Edward Anthony McCarthy for the Archdiocese of Miami in Charleston.
 After his ordination, Lynch served as associate pastor of St. James Parish in North Miami, Florida, and rector and president of St. John Vianney College Seminary in Miami.
 His last assignment before becoming bishop was in Fort Lauderdale, Florida, as the second pastor of St. Mark the Evangelist Parish.

 Bishop of St. Petersburg

-On December 5, 1995, Pope John Paul II appointed Lynch as the fourth bishop of the Diocese of St. Petersburg to fill the vacancy left by then Bishop John Favalora.
-Lynch was consecrated and installed at the Cathedral of Saint Jude the Apostle in St. Petersburg on January 26, 1996.
+On December 5, 1995, Pope John Paul II appointed Lynch as the fourth bishop of St. Petersburg to fill the vacancy left by then Bishop John Favalora.
+Lynch was consecrated and installed at the Cathedral of Saint Jude the Apostle in St. Petersburg, Florida, on January 26, 1996.
 Favalora served as principal consecrator with Archbishop Edward McCarthy and Archbishop Paul Marcinkus serving as principal co-Consecrators.

 Lynch served terms as the general secretary of the United States Catholic Conference (USCC) and the National Conference of Catholic Bishops (NCCB).

-On June 6, 1998, Lynch was appointed as apostolic administrator of the Diocese of Palm Beach, while remaining the Bishop of St. Petersburg.
+On June 6, 1998, Lynch was appointed as apostolic administrator of the Diocese of Palm Beach, while remaining the bishop of St. Petersburg.
 He took over after John Paul II removed the existing bishop, Bishop Joseph Symons, for sexual abuse crimes.
-Lynch remained as administrator in the Diocese of Palm Beach until November 12, 1998, when Bishop Anthony O'Connell was installed there as bishop.
+Lynch remained as administrator in Palm Beach until November 12, 1998, when Bishop Anthony O'Connell was installed there as bishop.

 Lynch continued the reorganization and management of the Diocese of St. Petersburg begun under Bishop Favalora.
 He commissioned the building of the Bishop W. Thomas Larkin Pastoral Center in St. Petersburg, which was dedicated on March 31, 2000 He also took an active role in planning for the future construction of new Catholic high schools, and improvements to the existing schools.

 On June 2, 2011, Lynch published a letter detailing how the diocese had spent $4.7 million since 1990 to settle sexual misconduct cases.
 In 2001, Bill Urbanski, the diocese spokesman, accused Lynch of inappropriate behavior during a business trip.
 Urbanski said Lynch bought him lavish gifts, forced to him to share a hotel room, grabbed his thigh, and asked Urbanski to photograph him topless for a gag picture.
-The Diocese denied any wrongdoing and paid Urbanski $100,000 severance.
+The diocese denied any wrongdoing and paid Urbanski $100,000 severance.
 Lynch apologized for his actions.